INTRUSION INC Commitments Disclosure

 Stockholder Derivative Claim

-In June 2022, a verified stockholder derivative complaint was filed in U.S. District Court, District of Delaware by the Plaintiff Stockholder on behalf of Intrusion against certain of the Company’s Defendants.
+On June 3, 2022, a verified stockholder derivative complaint was filed in U.S. District Court, District of Delaware by the Plaintiff Stockholder on behalf of Intrusion against certain of the Company’s Defendants.
 Plaintiff alleges that Defendants through various actions breached their fiduciary duties, wasted corporate assets, and unjustly enriched Defendants by (a) incurring costs and expenses in connection with the ongoing SEC investigation, (b) incurring costs and expenses to defend the Company with respect to the consolidated class action, (c) settling class-wide liability with respect to the consolidated class action, as well as ancillary claims regarding sales of the Company’s common stock by certain of the Defendants.
-In September 2023, the Company agreed to settle the claim.
-In October 2023, public notice of the settlement was given.
+On September 28, 2023, the Company agreed to settle the claim.
+On October 2, 2023, public notice of the settlement was given.
 The settlement agreement provides in part for (i) an amendment to the Company’s Bylaws, committee Charters, and other applicable corporate policies to implement certain measures set forth more fully therein, to remain in effect for no less than three years; (ii) attorneys’ fees and expenses to plaintiff’s counsel of $0.3 million; and (iii) the dismissal of all claims against the Defendants, including the Company, in connection with the action.
-In April 2024, the Court approved the settlement.
-The $0.3 million settlement payment was paid by the Company’s insurance provider under its insurance policy since the Company’s $0.5 million retention was previously exhausted.
+The $0.3 million settlement payment will be paid by the Company’s insurance provider under its insurance policy since the Company’s $0.5 million retention was previously exhausted.
+On April 3, 2024, the Court approved the settlement.

 In addition to these legal proceedings, the Company is subject to various other claims that may arise in the ordinary course of business.
 The Company does not believe that any claims exist where the outcome of such matters would have a material adverse effect on the Company’s consolidated financial position, operating results, or cash flows.
 However, there can be no assurance such legal proceedings will not have a material impact on the Company’s future results.